horvathtamasattila/NavigationComposer/README.md

 NavigationComposer is a Swift package.
 You can add it to your project via Xcode's File -> Swift Packages -> Add package dependency option.
 The URL is https://github.com/horvathtamasattila/NavigationComposer.

 ## How it works
-The main idea is that all screens you are using are rendered and present at the same time, and with setting `currentIndex` you are basically moving them horizontally or vertically.
-Please keep in mind that because of this behaviour `onAppear` will not work as you might expect, it will only be triggered when `NavigationComposer` loads, and won't be triggered when you navigate to a specific screen within `content`.
+The main idea is that all screens you are using are rendered and present at the same time, and with setting `currentIndex`, you are moving them horizontally or vertically.
+Please keep in mind that because of this behavior, ` onAppear` will not work as you might expect.
+It will only be triggered when `NavigationComposer` loads, and won't be triggered when you navigate to a specific screen within `content`.

 ## Parameters
 * screenCount: The number of screens you are using.
 * currentIndex: This binding tells the library which screen to show, and it is also modified in case of swiping.
-You don't have to worry about this value being out of bounds of your screen count, as those occasions are handled within the library.
+You don't have to worry about this value under or overflowing, as those cases are handled within the library.
 * animation: The type of animation you want to use when changing screens.
 You can also set this to `nil`.
 The default value is `Animation.default`
 * isSwipeable: Determines if you can use a swipe gesture to change views or not.
-* aligment: With this you can set whether you want your screens aligned and animated horizotally or vertically.
+* alignment: With this, you can set whether you want your screens aligned and animated horizontally or vertically.
 The default alignment is horizontal.
 * content: Here come the screens you want to use.
-Don't put them into any stack, just list them.
+Don't put them into any stack, just list them as shown in the examples.
-* navigation: Here you can define a UI on top of your content screens which is supposed to handle the navigation(which means manipulating the `currentIndex` bindign), but you can build here any UI you want.
-This is optional, if you just want to use swipe gesture to navigate or you are manipulating the binding externally, you don't have to use it.
+* navigation: Here you can define a UI on top of your content screens which is supposed to handle the navigation(which means manipulating the `currentIndex` binding), but you can build here any UI you want.
+This parameter is optional.
+If you want to use swipe gestures only to navigate or you are manipulating the binding externally, you don't have to use it.

 ## Usage